 The new lodge hall’s auditorium, which seated four thousand, was used for Klan meetings, of course.
 But the hall also hosted outside entertainment.
 For example, on October 18, 1924 escape artist Harry Houdini mounted the hall stage to ask the question “Can the dead speak to the living?”

-But just three weeks later, on November 6, the hall was destroyed by a fire of suspicious origin.
+But just three weeks later, on November 6, the new hall was destroyed by a fire of suspicious origin.
 The front-page story mentions two officers of the local Klan: cyclops Julian Hyer and treasurer Howard P. Sandidge.
 Hyer was an attorney; Sandidge was assistant cashier at Fort Worth National Bank.
 Note that the news story mentions a “fiery cross” mounted atop a telephone pole near the Klan hall entrance.
 The cross can be seen in the accompanying photos.
 Members of the Klan lodge had rehearsed a minstrel show in the hall just hours before the fire.

 After the Klan hall burned, J. Frank Norris of First Baptist Church—himself controversial—agreed to let the Fort Worth Klan stage its minstrel show in the church auditorium.

 The Handbook of Texas says that Norris “openly supported the Ku Klux Klan.”
-On the Sunday before Valentine’s Day in 1922, two men dressed as Klansmen presented Norris with a bouquet of roses.
+During a church service on the Sunday before Valentine’s Day in 1922, “2 men in Klan garb” had presented Norris with a bouquet of roses.
 Clip is from the February 13 Star-Telegram.

 And after Norris killed D. E. Chipps in 1926, Lloyd P. Bloodworth of Poly, grand dragon of the Texas Klan, met with Norris and offered Klan support.
 Clip is from the July 23, 1926 Dallas Morning News.